Jim Florentine: Career

-He is an occasional guest on the late-night Fox News Channel show Red Eye w/ Greg Gutfeld.
+He was an occasional guest on the late-night Fox News Channel show Red Eye w/ Greg Gutfeld, and often appears on Gutfeld!.

 Later in 2010, Florentine appeared in the feature film A Little Help as Brian.

 In 2011, Florentine launched his weekly podcast called Comedy, Metal, Midgets.
 It is one of the most popular comedy podcasts landing in the top 20 every week.

 On October 25, 2011, Florentine released his stand-up CD on Metal Blade Records called Cringe N Purge.
 It landed at No. 3 on the iTunes charts and No. 5 on the Comedy Billboard Charts.

 In June 2012, Florentine hosted the OMA Awards for MTV, which aired worldwide.
 In August 2012, That Metal Show that Jim co-hosts on VH1 Classic will be going into its 11th season.
 Florentine also opened for the band Metallica at the Orionfest festival which attracted over 50,000 fans.

 On September 4, 2012, Florentine released his second CD on Metal Blade Records called Awful Jokes From My First Comedy Notebook.
 The CD also landed at No. 3 on the iTunes Charts and No. 10 on the Comedy Billboard Charts.
 Jim is only the third comedian ever to have two CDs land in the top 10 in the same year.
 The concept for this CD was that Jim stumbled across his first comedy notebooks from when he started doing comedy back in the early 1990s.
 He could not believe how bad his early jokes were and decided to share them with his fans and went into a recording studio and read his awful jokes directly out of his notebook.
 The CD has received critical acclaim in the comedy world for taking a huge risk.

 On April 17, 2013, radio personality Marc Maron posted a lengthy interview with Florentine on his WTF podcast series.

 He was also on Californication, Girls, and Inside Amy Schumer.

 In 2015, Jim was on the season finale of Louie and was submitted for an Emmy nomination for "Best Guest Star."

 In 2016, he released two comedy specials, I'm Your Savior was a critically acclaimed one-man show about his life and the death of his ex-girlfriend.
-His second special released the same year, A Simple Man debuted at number one on the comedy charts.
+His second special released the same year, A Simple Man, debuted at number one on the comedy charts.